 Hop Back on the Horse

 This is a phrase I used often with my daughters as they were growing up.
 Most of the times I was referencing the sports they participated in.
-When they experienced difficulties, I would tell them they needed to hop back on the horse.
+When they experienced difficulties or failures, I would tell them they needed to hop back on the horse.
 To persevere.
 And as I move on with the grieving process, I need to remind myself of this same advice.